redox-os/ion/text/0000-scopes.md

 ![example image](https://gitlab.redox-os.org/redox-os/ion/raw/rfcs/images/scopes.svg)

-To update an existing variable in a higher scope, rather than shadowing it, the `assign` keyword should be used instead.
+To update an existing variable in a higher scope, rather than shadowing it, the `amend` keyword should be used instead.
 This keyword cannot create new variables, but it may update them.

 ```ion